 Mission: To help people everywhere find a job and company they love.

 We know it’s possible to love your job because we live it every day.
 Search “Dublin” our above and see if we have the perfect fit for you.
 Before applying to any role, we encourage you to do your research.
-Read the Glassdoor Dublin Reviews to find out from our employees what it’s really like to work here.
+Read our Glassdoor to find out from our employees what it’s really like to work here.
 We want you to come in with eyes wide open.
-We need problem solvers who aren’t afraid of a challenge.
-We need employees who are motivated by our mission, inspired by great people and can embrace change.Curious about our Salaries and Benefits?
+We need problem solvers who aren’t afraid of a challenge, and employees who are motivated by our mission, inspired by great people and can embrace change.Curious about our Salaries and Benefits?
 Take a peek!
 Making sure you have everything you need to make an informed decision about where you work is exactly what we do.

-I have been working at Glassdoor full-time (Less than a year)
+I have been working at Glassdoor full-time (More than a year)

 Advice to Management